Why should I start saving?

-The earlier we start saving, the better as it not only means security for ourselves but to help to support our loved ones after we are gone.
-If you haven’t started saving then it is not the end of the world, Stockport Credit Union can help you save through salary deduction.
+The earlier we start saving the better, as it not only means security for ourselves but to help to support our loved ones after we are gone.
+If you haven’t started saving yet, then it’s not the end of the world – Stockport Credit Union can help you save through salary deduction.
 Still not convinced?

 Here are 7 great reasons why we think putting a little aside from your salary is worthwhile

 Nobody wants a complicated life and here at Stockport Credit Union, we believe the more straightforward the better.
-That’s why we have made it super easy to save directly from your salary.
-Saving in this way means the money has been put aside before it has even hit your bank account, you can see the amount on your wage slip and watch your savings grow through our online member area.
+That’s why we’ve made it super easy to save directly from your salary.
+Saving in this way means the money has been put aside before it has even hit your bank account.
+You can see the amount on your wage slip and watch your savings grow in our online members’ area.
 It’s very easy to become a member and tell us how much you want to save by downloading our NIVO APP.

 2/ Security for the future

-One of the reasons why it is best to start saving at the earliest possible point is that we can never be sure what the future may bring.
+One of the reasons it is best to start saving as early as possible is that we can never be sure what the future may bring.
 If you lose your job through redundancy or through illness, or you have to take time off work to bring up children, it is vital that we are able to provide not just for ourselves but for those who may depend on us, e.g., elderly relatives, children.
 Right now we do not, to put it mildly, live in certain times and it is those who have saved who are best placed to ride out the storm.